burdiuz/js-type-checker-levels-storage/README.md

-# Type Storage Levels for Type Checkers
+# Type Checker Levels Storage
-Part of Type Checkers library, basically its a [Map of Sets](https://github.com/burdiuz/js-map-of-sets) made to store type information.
+Part of [Primitive Type Checker](https://github.com/burdiuz/js-primitive-type-checker), basically its a [Map of Sets](https://github.com/burdiuz/js-map-of-sets) made to store type information.
 It stores list of all types applied to property and can return the list or check if type is in list.

 ## Installation